bdwilliamson/vimpaper_supplement/code/sims/README.md

 ## The `moddim` directory

-All analyses in this directory are run in Python.
+All analyses in this directory are run in Python 2.7.
 The necessary code for this analysis is located in `moddim/R` and `moddim/shell`.
 In these files, we assume that you use a Linux cluster with the Slurm batch scheduling system.
 If you use a difference batch scheduling system, the individual code files are flagged with the line where you can change batch variables.
 If you prefer to run the analyses locally, you may -- however, these analyses will then take a large amount of time.

 ### Reproducing Sections 3.3 and S4: experiments with a moderate-dimensional vector of features